borelcantelli/borelcantelli.github.io/maths/measure-theory/measurable-functions.md

 1. Measure functions map elements of a set to a number.
 Measurable functions are a mapping between elements of a $\sigma$-algebra to another, at least.

+2. Many functions are measurable.
+Measurability is preserved through various operations, and also $\min, \max$ operations.

+3.

 ## Measurable Functions

 Now that we have discussed what are measure functions, we move to integration.
 But the integration function $I(f)$ takes a function $f$ and produces an area under the curve in the Riemann sense.
 Understanding $\sigma$-algebras and measures helped build the mechanics behind the measurement process, i.e. integrating with respect to a measure.
 However, the other part the integral is $f$.